Abhinav-1v/rn-wireguard-tunnel/README.md

 ## ⭐ Support

 If you find this package useful, please consider starring ⭐ [the repo on GitHub](https://github.com/Abhinav-1v/rn-wireguard-tunnel).
-It helps more developers discover it!
+It helps more developers discover it and keeps development active.